 - Please provide a brief abstract or summary of your submission in EasyChair.
 Extra covering information / contextual information must be included within the relevant section of the submission templates provided.

-STEP 4: Once your submission template is complete, follow the 'submit your paper' link below and create a user account on EasyChair
+STEP 4: Once your submission template is complete, follow the 'MAKE A SUBMISSION' link below and create a user account on EasyChair

 - It is best that the person who is most likely to present the paper (if accepted) do this so that they receive future email correspondence about their submission.
 Extra correspondence contacts for your submission can be added within EasyChair if you are submitting this paper on behalf of another author / colleague.

 STEP 5: Complete your submission details within EasyChair and attach your completed submission template

 Ensure that the most accurate and complete information is provided in EasyChair to accompany your submission document.

 The World Social Marketing Conference aims to maintain a high quality of work presented at the conference all submissions will be subject to blind peer review by at least two reviewers.
 Final acceptance decisions will be made by the overall review chairs and ESMA board.